femdias/femdias.github.io/_pages/research.md

 impact of the murder of the leader of the largest Ecuadorian gang on homicide rates.

+**Affirmative Action and Heterogeneous Efforts**, with Shubhangi Gupta
+• Using Brazil's Quotas Law, this project explores the heterogeneous effects of affirmative action on pre-college effort using DiD and Shift-Share IV approaches and administrative datasets.

 **Organized Crime and Societal Dynamics: Evidence from Manaus, Brazil**, with Paula Pereda

 • Using Synthetic control methodology, we analyze the effects of the crime group Família do Norte on labor market dynamics, educational attainment, and health outcomes.

 **Was inflation higher in regions that benefited most from the Emergency Aid program?**